florianmoss/ansible-successful-onboarding/README.md

 <hr>

-# Preperation Tasks
+# Preparation Tasks
 Great, you have a basic understanding of Ansible and you know how to write playbooks.
 That alone would be sufficient to help you with personal projects or enable you to automate specific tasks during your day-to-day work.
-This of course not a strategy, nor does it scale particulary well.
+This of course not a strategy, nor does it scale particularly well.

 Your first step should be to get in touch with your Red Hat account team and discuss evaluation subscriptions, simultaneously you can follow the steps below.
 If you don't know who your account team is, you can reach [us here](https://www.redhat.com/en/contact) and someone will get in touch with you.